EMEASO23/latin102/translation2.md

 3. sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in the Lewis-Short’s Latin Dictionary, and give its URN here.

- - Masculine accusative singular passive
+ - Masculine accusative singular passive indicative
- - The Dictionary link was not working for me
+ - comes from Tollo, Tollere, Sustuli, Sublatus
+ - urn:cite2:hmt:ls.markdown:n48489

 4. Identify the form of sagittis.
 Why does Hyginus use this case?